DataDog/hiring-engineers/answers.md

 ## Collecting Metrics
 Tagging gives the user a method of aggregating data across a number of hosts.
 This is useful because users can then compare and observe how metrics behave across a number of hosts or collection of systems.
+This documentation can be found [here](https://docs.datadoghq.com/tagging/)

 Navigate to Datadog directory via terminal or any other unix interface of your choosing.